 Before a board can be effective fundraisers it is important that we help them do the following:

 If you poll your board members, I guarantee that some of them might be brave enough to admit that they are uncomfortable requesting resources or representing the organization because they fear getting asked questions they can’t answer!

-Building a strong board is a never ending process that can be challenging due to board terms limits/rotations, the strength of staff, and a myriad of strong or not so strong personalities.
+Building your board is a never ending process that can be challenging due to board terms limits/rotations, the strength of staff, and a myriad of strong or not so strong personalities.

-While this blog cannot provide a solution to each of those challenges, I am happy to report that the Board Kit Checklist that you all requested is now available in Funding For Good’s Resource Library!
+While this blog cannot provide a solution to each of those challenges, I am happy to report that the Board Kit Checklist that you all requested is now available on Funding For Good’s Free Stuff Page!
 Check it out HERE.